La Sebiba fête Touareg

 The Sebiba is much more than just a festival.
 For the Tuareg people, it embodies the perpetuation of their cultural and spiritual heritage.
 Over and above the songs and dances, this festival bears witness to the rich heritage of the Tassili n’Ajjer and the deep-rooted values of the Tuareg, such as solidarity and peace.

-Included on UNESCO’s list of Intangible Cultural Heritage since 2014, the Sebiba is an event that attracts tourists from all over the world every year, curious to discover this age-old tradition.
-It also showcases the skills of Tuareg craftsmen who make the outfits, jewellery and weapons needed for the celebration, reinforcing the identity and pride of the Tuareg people.
+Included on UNESCO‘s list of Intangible Cultural Heritage since 2014, the Sebiba is an event that attracts tourists from all over the world every year, curious to discover this age-old tradition.
+It also showcases the skills of the Tuareg craftsmen who make the outfits, jewellery and weapons needed for the celebration, reinforcing the identity and pride of the Tuareg people.